Below are some of the most frequently asked questions about sign language:

 6. Is there a universal sign language?

-This is a popular question about BSL!
-Sign Language is like every other
+Yet another frequently asked question about BSL!
+Sign Language is like every

-language on the planet, in that there are as many different sign languages as
+other language on the planet, in that there are as many different sign

-there are countries.
-There are also regional differences so signs will vary
+languages as there are countries.
+There are also regional differences so signs

-across the country too.
-So, just like someone from Bristol has a slightly
+will vary across the country too.
+So, just like someone from Bristol has a

-different dialect to someone from Newcastle, the same applies to British Sign
+slightly different dialect to someone from Newcastle, the same applies to

-Language – even the simplest signs will vary according to region.
-For example,
+British Sign Language – even the simplest signs will vary according to region.

 While there is no universal sign language, there is a form of international sign